SCIInstitute/ShapeWorks/docs/studio/getting-started-with-studio.md

 #### PCA

 The PCA tab of the View panel shows reconstructed shapes (surface meshes) along PCA modes of variation.
 Modes of variations are shape parameters learned/discovered from your data that describes shape variations.
 You can control the location along the PCA mode with the Standard Deviation slider.
 The extent of this slider is configurable in [Preferences](#preferences).
-Displayed with each reconstruction is the Lambda value for this position on the slider and the Eigenvalue for this PCA mode.
+Values displayed:

+`Lambda` - This shows the PCA loading of current position of the slider.
+The middle of the slider, at the mean value, will be 0.
+The extent of lambda is defined by the number of standard deviations of the slider as described above.
+At standard deviation of 1.0, it will be the square root of the mode's eigenvalue.

+`Eigenvalue` - This shows the eigenvalue of the currently selected mode.
+This is a unitless measure of how much variance is explained by this mode.
+The modes are sorted in decreasing order of eigenvalue, corresponding to the most variance explained first.

 ![ShapeWorks Studio Analysis View Panel PCA Display](../img/studio/studio_analyze_view_pca.png)